mattermost/mattermost-plugin-apps/dev/README.md

 ## Mattermost development environment

-Alternativly, you can setup a fully-fledged Mattermost development environment by following the steps [here](https://developers.mattermost.com/contribute/server/developer-setup/).
+Alternatively, you can setup a fully-fledged Mattermost development environment by following the steps [here](https://developers.mattermost.com/contribute/server/developer-setup/).

 Some differences between the environments: